-NOTICE

-RISK OF UNAUTHORIZED ACCESS TO THE DEVICE

-IEC61850/MMS does not provide any authentication mechanisms.
+■ Preparation of the device ☐ Check that the device has an IP address assigned. ☐ Open the Advanced > Industrial Protocols > IEC61850-MMS dialog. ☐ To start the MMS server, select in the Operation frame the On radio button, and click ✓ button.
+Afterwards, an MMS client is able to connect to the device and to read and monitor the objects defined in th bridge model.
+NOTICE RISK OF UNAUTHORIZED ACCESS TO THE DEVICE IEC61850/MMS does not provide any authentication mechanisms.
 If the write access for IEC61850/MMS is activated, every client that can access the device using TCP/IP is capable of changing the settings of the device.
 This in turn can result in an incorrect configuration of the device and to failures in the network.
 Only activate the write access if you have taken additional measures (for example Firewall, VPN, etc.) to eliminate the risk of unauthorized access.

-Failure to follow these instructions can result in equipment damage.

-■ Offline configuration

-The device allows you to download the ICD file using the graphical user interface.
-This file contains the properties of the device described with SCL and enables you to configure the substation without directly connecting to the device.
+Failure to follow these instructions can result in equipment damage. ☐ To allow the MMS client to change the settings, mark the Write access checkbox, and click the ✓ butto ■ Offline configuration The device allows you to download the ICD file using the graphical user interface.
+This file contains the propertie of the device described with SCL and enables you to configure the substation without directly connecting to the device. \square Open the Advanced > Industrial Protocols > IEC61850-MMS dialog. ☐ To load the ICD file to your PC, click the ☐ button and then the DownLoad item.